-What Does It Mean To Write Something Off On Your Taxes?
-Tax Experts Explain
+Here’s What It Actually Means To Write Something Off On Your Taxes

 When it comes to doing taxes, there are people who write off expenses — such as freelancers and entrepreneurs — and those who don’t.
 There are also those who know it would financially benefit them to write things off, yet they aren’t, at least not yet.
 Before you can determine if you should do so, you may wonder what it means to write something off on your taxes.